Prison-to-college programs in the United States: Effectiveness

-Research on the effectiveness of prison-to-college programs is still emerging, but initial studies are promising.
 An evaluation by the RAND Corporation found Second Chance Pell recipients had 48% higher odds of securing employment post-release, higher wages, and lower rates of recidivism relative to non-participants.
 Public surveys have also shown strong bipartisan support for expanding these initiatives to give second chances, especially for juveniles.
-However, there are inconsistencies in the strength of existing evidence.
-More data is needed to track long-term outcomes like program completion, post-release enrollment, credential attainment, and persistence in degree programs.
+More data is needed for long-term outcomes like program completion, post-release enrollment, credential attainment, and persistence in degree programs.
 One study found that while 91% of surveyed programs offer transitional support, only 4% track student outcomes for more than one academic year post-release, indicating pipeline gaps.
 There are also equity concerns around disproportionate program availability along racial lines and access for justice-involved students with disabilities.

-Overall, increased access to high-quality, accredited prison-to-college program shows promise for improving outcomes.
-However, critical analysis by justice-impacted students argues that broader policy changes are imperative to dismantling the societal inequalities that contribute to mass incarceration in the first place.
+Generally increased access to high-quality, accredited prison-to-college program shows promise for improving outcomes.
+This should be coupled with the idea that broader policy changes are integral to dismantling the societal inequalities that contribute to mass incarceration in the first place.